Takadenoshi/sse-presentation/presentation/sse.md

 Test it out in the [playground repo](https://github.com/takadenoshi/sse-presentation):

 - Start react-app but not the server
-- Open react-app on Chrome and Firefox
+- Open react-app in Chrome and Firefox
 - Try to connect to any endpoint
 - Chrome will keep trying to reconnect vs Firefox will quit after one network error